 Dual Credit: Dual Credit courses earn both high school credit toward graduation from LCA and college credit which may be transferred to the student's chosen college upon high school graduation.
 Dual Credit course content and procedures are not under the control of LCA and students must adhere to all policies of the partnering college/university, including class attendance.
 Dual Credit courses taken in fulfillment of graduation requirements are weighted on the same scale as Advanced Placement courses in the weighted cumulative GPA, with the state-mandated exception that a grade of F factors in at 1.0, and have required prerequisites.
 Students must apply for admission to the partner college/university through which the Dual Credit course is taught.
-Students who elect to enroll in Dual Credit courses, either in fulfillment of LCA graduation requirements or as electives, must also be enrolled in five (5) on-campus LCA courses each semester.
+Students who enroll in Dual Credit courses, either in fulfillment of LCA graduation requirements or as electives, must be enrolled in five (5) on-campus LCA academic courses each semester.

 LCA offers select Dual Credit courses on-campus in partnership with area colleges and universities, but students may also request approval to independently enroll in a Dual Credit course that is not available at LCA through a program of their choice.
 Students should not enroll in the course until the request has been reviewed and the course and program are approved.
-Grades and credits for Dual Credit courses taken as electives will be included on the LCA transcript and included in Kentucky Educational Excellence Scholarship (KEES) calculation, but will not factor into the cumulative GPA for the purpose of determining graduation honors.
+Independent Dual Credit courses must be 16 weeks long to match the timeline and pace of LCA courses and ensure appropriate scope and depth of content.
+Grades and credits for Dual Credit courses taken as electives will be included on the LCA transcript and included in Kentucky Educational Excellence Scholarship (KEES) calculation but will not factor into the cumulative GPA for the purpose of determining graduation honors.

 Tuition for dual credit courses is charged by and payable directly to the providing college/university and is the responsibility of the student's family, in addition to LCA tuition.
 LCA does not offer a prorated tuition discount to subsidize Dual Credit enrollment.
-The Kentucky Higher Education Assistance Authority (KHEAA) offers a non-need-non-merit-based Dual Credit Scholarship.
+The Kentucky Higher Education Assistance Authority (KHEAA) offers a non-need-, non-merit-based Dual Credit Scholarship.
 Students are responsible for applying for the DCS through their myKHEAA account.
 The DCS covers up to two (2) dual credit courses (6 college credit hours/1 HS credit) at a maximum of \$72/college credit hour.
 Families are responsible for any dual credit tuition balance remaining after the DCS is applied.